Knowledge Sheaves: A Sheaf-Theoretic Framework for Knowledge Graph Embedding: KNOWLEDGE SHEAVES AND EMBEDDINGS

 \subsubsection{Complex Composite Relations}

-We need not limit ourselves to composing relations in linear chains: harmonic extension adapts effortlessly to more complex networks of relations.
+We need not limit ourselves to composing relations in linear chains: harmonic extension adapts effortlessly to more complex networks of relations like those displayed in Figure~\ref{fig:queries}.
 Let $H$ be any knowledge graph with schema $\mathcal Q$.
 The learned knowledge sheaf extends to $H$ as before, and its sections over $H$ correspond to collections of entity embeddings jointly satisfying the relations.
-We select a boundary set of vertices $B$ with complement $U$ and compute the Schur complement $\mat{L}_{\Fc^H}/\mat{L}_{\Fc^H}[U,U]$.
+We construct a boundary set of vertices $B$ given by the entities of interest and denote its (possibly empty) complement by $U$, obtaining the Schur complement $\mat{L}_{\Fc^H}/\mat{L}_{\Fc^H}[U,U]$.
 The quadratic form $V(\vec{y}_B) = \vec{y}_B^T(\mat{L}_{\Fc^H}/\mat{L}_{\Fc^H}[U,U])\vec{y}_B$ finds the minimal value of a problem analogous to the inner problem in~\eqref{eq:harmonicextension}, constraining the values of $\vec{y}$ on $B$ to equal $\vec{y}_B$.
-We can then fix the values of $\vec{y}_B$ on some source subset $S$ of vertices to be equal to the embeddings of some given entities $\{u_s\}_{s\in S}$, and test the embeddings $\vec{x}_t$ for other entities $t$ to find the entities that minimize $V(\vec{y}_B)$ subject to $\vec{y}_S = \vec{x}_S$.
-See the Appendix for a simple example.
-For further insight regarding harmonic extension as a method for solving complex queries, it is helpful to note the relationship between the Schur complement and marginalization when entity embeddings are distributed as multivariate Gaussians~\cite{von2014mathematical}.
-This relationship is detailed in the Appendix.
-Finally, recall that sheaf embedding generalizes Structured Embedding \eqref{eq:scoring_function}, and with the addition of non-trivial $1$-cochains \eqref{eq:sheafE_translational} represents a generalization of TransR.
-Harmonic extension provides a way to apply any of these models to multi-hop and complex composite queries in a theoretically justified manner which, to the authors' knowledge, is a first for models like Structured Embedding or TransR that are not purely translational or bilinear~\cite{guu2015traversing}.
+We can then fix the values of $\vec{y}_B$ on some source subset of vertices $S$ to be equal to the embeddings of some given entities $\{u_s\}_{s\in S}$, and test the embeddings $\vec{x}_t$ for other entities $t$ to find the entities that minimize $V(\vec{y}_B)$ subject to $\vec{y}_S = \vec{x}_S$.

+For further insight regarding harmonic extension as a method for solving complex queries, it is helpful to note the relationship between the Schur complement and marginalization when entity embeddings are distributed as multivariate Gaussians~\citep{von2014mathematical}, as detailed in the appendix.
+Further, recall that sheaf embedding generalizes Structured Embedding, and with the addition of non-trivial $1$-cochains \eqref{eq:translational_scoring_function} represents a generalization of TransR.
+Harmonic extension provides a way to apply any of these models to multi-hop and complex composite queries in a theoretically justified manner which, to the authors' knowledge, is a first for models like Structured Embedding or TransR that are not purely translational or bilinear~\citep{guu2015traversing}.

-\section{Experiments}
+\section{EXPERIMENTS}